Does The Harbinger really predict America’s future?

 If you read The Harbinger, remember that only time can reveal the validity of what claims to be prophecy from God (Deuteronomy 18:21-22).
 And, even though the book may use some faulty interpretations, do not close your heart to Cahn’s essential message.
 He is right that America needs to repent.
 “Righteousness exalts a nation, but sin is a disgrace to any people” (Proverbs 14:34).
 The United States of America very likely will meet the same fate as ancient Israel if its people do not repent.
 Americans need to give their hearts to God and exercise faith in Jesus Christ as their Savior and Lord.
 To that end we should pray.

-The Harbinger: The Ancient Mystery that Holds the Secret of America's Future by Jonathan Cahn and Logos Bible Software.
+Recommended Resources: The Harbinger: The Ancient Mystery that Holds the Secret of America's Future by Jonathan Cahn and Logos Bible Software.

 What is Israel's role in the end times?